 1. Define the problem first, not the technology.
 What specific outcome improves?
 By how much?
 For whom?
 A good problem definition looks like: “Users spend 23 minutes on the initial configuration workflow; we want this under 5 minutes.”

 2. Identify the data requirement.
 What data does the AI need?
 Do you have it?
 Is it labeled?
 Is it clean?
-Most teams underestimate this – data preparation typically consumes 30-50% of total project time.
+Most teams underestimate this step because usable data is often fragmented, weakly permissioned, or hard to evaluate.

 3. Estimate the maintenance commitment.
 Who monitors this after launch?
 What is the retraining cadence?
 What happens when it degrades?
 AI is an operational system, not a shipped feature.